-Spring is around the corner, despite the cold weather South Africa is still experiencing, and with that comes a whole new ball game when it comes to exercise.
+Spring is here, despite the cold weather South Africa is still experiencing, and with that comes a whole new ball game when it comes to exercise.

 Even if you’ve continued your training throughout winter, keep reading because there may be a few things you need to remember as the weather changes.

 1) Take Your Time